wp-plugins/user-role-editor/readme.txt

 Do you need more functionality with quality support in real time?
 Do you not like advertisement at User Role Editor pages?
 Buy [Pro version](htpp://role-editor.com).
 Pro version is advertisement free.
-Pro version includes the "Export/Import" module.
+Pro version includes extra modules:
+* "Export/Import" module.
 You can export user roles to the local file and import them then to any WordPress site or other sites of the multi-site WordPress network.
-More functionality modules will follow for Pro version.
+* Roles management via Network Admin  for multisite configuration.
+* Per form users access management for Gravity Forms plugin.
 Premium support is included.
 Premium support is provided by User Role Editor plugin author Vladimir Garagulya.
 You will get an answer on your question not once a week or never, but in 24 hours.

 To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](http://shinephp.com)